psd-tools/psd-tools/README.rst

 * there is a PSD reader in PIL_ library;
 * it is possible to write Python plugins for GIMP_.

-PIL doesn't have an API for layer groups, PSD reader in PIL is incomplete and contributing to PIL is somehow complicated because of the slow release process.
+PSD reader in PIL is incomplete and contributing to PIL is complicated because of the slow release process, but the main issue with PIL for me is that PIL doesn't have an API for layer groups.

 GIMP is cool, but it is a huge dependency, its PSD parser is not perfect and it is not easy to use GIMP Python plugin